emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Must be used in landscape as its built for desktop, not mobile. 🟡
 1. Customized hybrid Artplayer + Fast Stream client, and a custom 4K player on some streams. ✔️
-1. Has built in watch parties, chat, streams are synced, but are not controllable by both watchers. 🟡
+1. Has built in watch parties, streams are synced, but are not controllable by both watchers. 🟡

 ***
 ## Flixer